 Use this information to see where your content should go and how you should position it.
 Get a good understanding of the questions your customers are asking.

 With both external and internal research, it’s time to turn that information into the perfect prospect persona and copywriting.
 Skip the persona part if you already have a clear understanding.

 Create a data-driven persona to organize all your audience research into the perfect prospect profile.
 It’ll focus your content on engaging the audience that is most likely to convert.
 Segmentation allows you to create customized content for each one reader.
 A snapshot of your one reader will help you grow your list and sell your products.

 What use is a buyer persona if it doesn’t discuss their pain points?
 Or list competitor products they may have tried?
 To create a perfect prospect persona, answer the following questions:

 Think about the answers for “before” they use your product, which will come from research.
 Think about the answers for “after” they use your product, which comes from the benefits they receive from your offer.

 Remove the guesswork.
-Make the connection between your solution and your One Reader’s problem using the information from the research you have about your audience.
+Make the connection between your solution and your one reader’s problem using the information from your research about your audience.

 Apple gets close to their customer using audience research

 Apple is a prime example of how detailed knowledge of your target audience can grow your company.
 With insight, Apple targets personas by appealing to their core desires.

 The master copywriter Gene Schwartz created the stages of awareness: